ai-pipestream/pipestream-platform/README.md

    service discovery without the use of annotations.
 With this plugin, a user still gets all the advantages of grpc service discovery without the need for buildtime configuration or reflection.
-4. **pipestream-service-registration** - Service registration client for registering pipestream services, modules, and connectors into consul registration and apicruio registration for module and connector configuration schema registration.
+4. **pipestream-service-registration** - Service registration client for registering pipestream services, modules, and connectors into consul registration and apicurio registration for module and connector configuration schema registration.
 5. **pipestream-server** - Server defaults for Pipestream services (shared gRPC/HTTP tuning and platform conventions).

 ## Structure